Types of Investment Funds

 But the ability to trade actively can also be a handicap.
 Those who trade frequently risk trading on impulse or anxiety.
 And that’s a recipe for buying high and selling low.
 Mutual funds don’t give you the option of making reckless intraday trading decisions.

-With ETFs, you can invest in everything from stocks, bonds and the U.S. technology sector to Dividend Aristocrats, Russian small caps and even timber.
+With ETFs, you can invest in everything from stocks, bonds and the U.S. technology sector to Dividend Aristocrats, foreign currency and even timber.
 ETFs also offer distinct advantages over traditional mutual funds.
 You can buy and sell ETFs as easily as you buy a share of Apple (Nasdaq: AAPL).

 ETFs don’t have big investment minimums.
 They’re generally more tax-efficient.
 And you can invest in ETFs that offer leverage or even profit when markets go down.
 No wonder ETFs have come to dominate stock exchanges over the past decade.

 Hedge funds pool huge amounts of money from wealthy investors, Wall Street banks and, yes, other hedge funds.
-Their goal is to make money regardless of which way the stock market goes.
+Their goal is to make money regardless of the overall market movements.
 Some of them invest in bonds, some in commodities, some in foreign markets, some in futures and options.
 And some short stocks, betting their prices will fall, not rise.

 Others turn almost any kind of cash flow – including credit card payments, home mortgages, corporate loans, plane leases and even movie theater revenue – into securities and trade them.
 Hedge funds hold unparalleled sway over the world’s financial markets today.
 They are responsible for a good chunk of all stock trading in the market.